#FallintoFocuswithUPDFUp to 43% Off UPDF + 2 Free Months

 Let’s see how it’s done:

-Step 1: Open the PDF with the equations using UPDF, and from the menu on the right, select “Export PDF > Word.”
+Step 1: Open the PDF with the equations using UPDF, and navigate to the "Tools" option at the top left and select "Word" under "PDF Converter".

 retain flowing text in updf

-Step 3: Next, set the Page Range and click “Export.
+Step 3: Next, set the Page Range and click “Apply.
 This will convert your PDF into Word format.
 Now, you can open the Word file and you can make the necessary adjustments to the equations.
 And you will find the format is same to the original PDF one.

 Method 3: Copy Equations from PDF to Word by Screenshot and AI